DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-The monthly figure depends on your pet's size and the insulin type, since dose scales with weight and some insulins cost far more than others.
-How you monitor makes a big difference too: in-clinic glucose curves cost more than a home monitor you use yourself.
-Practices also differ on how often they want to recheck a stable diabetic, and each recheck is a consultation fee.
-The prices below reflect that spread.
+The monthly figure depends first on your pet's size and the insulin type, since dose scales with weight and some insulins cost far more than others.
+How you monitor makes a big difference too: in-clinic glucose curves cost more than a home monitor you learn to use yourself, and a full day in the hospital for a curve is billed very differently to a quick blood spot check.
+Practices also differ on how often they want to recheck a stable diabetic, and each recheck is a consultation fee on top of the insulin and consumables.
+Ownership matters as well.
+The Competition and Markets Authority found that corporate-owned practices charge 18.3% more on average than independents, and with vet prices up 63% between 2016 and 2023 overall, the same routine of insulin, needles and rechecks costs noticeably more today than it did a few years ago.
+Region plays a part too: practice overheads and local competition vary, so the same treatment plan can carry a different price tag depending on where you live.
+The prices below reflect all of that spread.

 How to pay less

-- Ask for a written prescription and buy insulin and needles from a registered online pharmacy, often much cheaper than the practice markup.
+- Ask for a written prescription and buy insulin and needles from a registered online pharmacy.
+The practice markup on repeat items can be significant, and from September 2026 the prescription fee itself is capped at 21 pounds.

-- Learn to do home glucose monitoring so you are not paying for a full-day hospital curve every time.
+- Learn to do home glucose monitoring so you are not paying for a full-day hospital curve every time your vet wants to check control.

-- Ask whether a nurse recheck can replace a vet consultation for routine stable checks.
+- Ask whether a nurse recheck can replace a full vet consultation for routine checks once your pet is stable.
+Nurse time is usually billed at a lower rate.

-- Buy needles and syringes in bulk boxes rather than small packs.
+- Buy needles and syringes in bulk boxes rather than small packs, since the per-unit price drops the more you buy at once.

 Common questions